dollardhingra/dollardhingra.github.io/_posts/2022-01-22-bus-lottery-factor-software-engineering.md

 spreading their knowledge in the team so that they can spend their time and energy on something new for the team.

+What do you think of Bus factor in your team?
+Do you have more methods to prevent high bus factor?
+Feel free to give your feedback!